 In 1902 Coca Cola changed its recipe to replace cocaine with caffeine.
 Back then it really did contain “coke”.

 Penicillin was derived from the fungus Penicillium notatum.
-It is now synthesised and there are a number of synthetic or semi-synthetic variants that have such advantages as being resistant to stomach acid, being toxic to a different range of bacteria and being resistant to the enzyme penicillinase that some bacteria produce which destroys penicillin.
+It is now synthesised and there are a number of synthetic or semi-synthetic variants that have such advantages as being resistant to stomach acid, being effective against a different range of bacteria and being resistant to the enzyme penicillinase that some bacteria produce which destroys penicillin.

 The story of Sir Alexander Fleming finding Penicillium on an agar plate when he returned from holiday is well known.
 He recognised the significance but it took the efforts of Howard Florey and Ernest Chain to enable industrial production, to make the vision real.

 Back in the 1970s, I met a doctor who had been the ship’s surgeon on a destroyer during the Second World War, and he had been in charge of the entire ship’s supply of penicillin which was kept locked away.
 It was 10,000 units.
 In the 1970s, a megaunit or 1,000,000 units, which is 100 times the whole ship’s supply, would have been a single penicillin injection.

 Streptomycin is an antibiotic produced from Streptomyces griseus, a bacterium found in the soil.
 It was the first antibiotic to be effective against tuberculosis.
 There are now several other related synthetic antibiotics such as neomycin, gentamicin and kanamycin.